BANanaD3V/Lumi_old/README.md

 # Soon

-Flocke is a nixvim distro bla bla bla edit this stuff
+Lumi is a nixvim distro bla bla bla edit this stuff